 - It’s more efficient – you don’t have to spend five minutes trying to figure out where to put ONE annoying toy.
 From the pile, choose the ones that you can quickly put away first, then figure out the harder ones later.

-- It’s less overwhelming – With a big pile, you always know where to start when you’re cleaning up a room – everyone starts to throw everything in the middle!
+- It’s less overwhelming – With a big pile, you always know where to start when you’re cleaning up a room – everyone starts in the middle!

 - It’s simple – Even toddlers can help bring toys into a big pile in the center of the room, but they can’t necessarily remember where to put toys away.
 This tactic gets everyone involved.
 Less fuss is easier for everyone in the family.